DATA-606-2023-FALL-THURSDAY/Rudraraju_DurgaSivaSaiVarma/docs/Proposal.md

  ### 4.2 visualization
 - The number of Ham and the number of Spam messages are being counted.
 Then the percentage of Ham and Spam messages are represented in the Pie Chart
+- **Count plot:** The below count plot represents the count vs label graph.
+From the plot, we can conclude that in the data that we have taken the count of Ham messages is above 4000 and the count of spam messages is below 1000.

+- **Pie Chart:** The pie chart represents the percentage of Ham and Spam messages that are present in the data.
+From the pie chart, we can conclude that in the data the percentage of Ham messages is 87.37% and the percentage of Spam messages is 12.63%.

   <img width="500" alt="image" src="https://github.com/Rdssvarma/UMBC-DATA606-FALL2023-THURSDAY/blob/main/Images/Count%20of%20ham%20and%20spam%20messages.png">  <img width="400" alt="image" src="https://github.com/Rdssvarma/UMBC-DATA606-FALL2023-THURSDAY/blob/main/Images/Pie%20chart%20of%20ham%20and%20spam%20messages.png">
  ### 4.3 Changing the categorical data